Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Heading

-Shows the calibration calculation type, name of the active chromatogram and in the case of multi-detector chromatograms name of its active signal.
-If it is not possible to use the selected type of calculation for whatever reason, an error message (with exclamation marks) below the heading supplements a description of the cause of the problem.
+Shows the calibration calculation type, name of the active chromatogram, and in the case of multi-detector chromatograms, name of its active signal.
+Error messages may appear below the heading providing a description of the cause of the problem (e.g., if it is not possible to use the selected type of calculation).

 The heading is always in the color of the active chromatogram (signal) whereas the error is in red.
-If there is multiple errors, they will be displayed in a list.
+If there are multiple errors, they will be displayed in a list .

-Shows the serial number of particular peak and possibly also the indication of appurtenance to group of peaks.
-When using the All peaks in Calibration option for the Report in Result Table selection, the substances present in the calibration but not found in the active chromatogram are indicated with a red serial number taken from the calibration beginning with the letter C.
+Shows the number of a particular peak and the indication of which group the peak belongs to (if applicable) .
+When using the All peaks in Calibration option for the Report in Result Table selection, the compounds present in the calibration but not found in the active chromatogram are indicated with a red number taken from the calibration beginning with the letter C .

 Response

-Shows calculated amount of particular substance in units x stated in the calibration file by the Units - Compound parameter of the Calibration Options dialog.
-These units may by overridden by units entered due to scaling in the Units After Scaling field of the Method Setup - Calculation dialog or Units field of the Scale section on the Chromatogram - Results tab.
-See the Appendix 1 below.
+Shows the calculated amounts of compounds in the units set in calibration via the Compound Units parameter of the Calibration Options dialog.
+These units may by overridden by units entered due to scaling in the Units field of the Scale section of the Method Setup - Calculation dialog or on the Chromatogram - Results tab.
+See Appendix 1 below for details on calculations.
+This column is hidden by default if no calibration file is selected.

 Amount% [%]

-Shows the percentage amount of the corresponding substance.
-The total amount is given by the sum of the corrected amounts of particular compounds or by the Amount parameter from the heading of the chromatogram if this is other than zero.
-The Amount parameter can also be set additionally in the Scale section on the Chromatogram - Results tab.
-See the Appendix 2 below.
+Shows the percentage amounts of compounds.
+The total amount is given by the sum of the calculated amounts of compounds in calibration, or by the Amount parameter in the Common for All Signals pane, if this is other than zero.
+See Appendix 2 below for more detailson calculations.
+This column is hidden by default if no calibration file is selected.

 Peak Type

-Shows the type of identified substance.
-The type may be a combination of many different descriptions from the following table, as it applies to the given peak:
+Shows the type of the identified compound according to the calibration settings.
+Hidden by default if no calibration file is selected.
+The type may be a combination of many different items from the following table:

 List of possible peak types